 Who doesn’t love a little bit of smart tech in their life?
 Smart chargers give you the ability to schedule your charging around lower utility rates (if applicable in your area) and track your energy usage.
 Some utility companies are even starting to require smart chargers if you want to take advantage of lower “time of use” rates – i.e. off-peak usage hours.

 Some certifications, like UL, ensure the products you’re using are safe and have undergone rigorous testing.
-For EV chargers, this can mean being equipped with ground fault circuit interrupters, surge protection, or temperature monitoring to protect both your vehicle and your home if something goes wrong.
+For EV chargers, this can mean being equipped with ground fault circuit interrupters, surge protection, or heat sensors to protect both your vehicle and your home if something goes wrong.

 Looking into the certifications listed on a charger’s spec sheet, or even looking up a product on trusted certification websites, can help you make an informed choice.